2021 Subaru Crosstrek Trim Levels with Comparisons & Configurations.

 Standard safety features on both the Base and the Premium trim levels include daytime running lights, monitoring system for the tire pressure on each tire, and a rear-view camera.
 STARLINK Safety and Security gets equipped on the Premium, giving you access to features like automatic collision notification, enhanced roadside assistance, SOS emergency assistance, diagnostics alerts, and remote locking and unlocking.
 A keyless entry system comes on both trim levels too.

-Compare the 2021 Subaru Crosstrek Premium vs Sport Trim Level.
-What is the Difference?
+Compare the 2021 Subaru Crosstrek Premium vs Sport Trims.
+What is the difference?

 So, what does the Sport change?
 Quite a bit.
 It equips the new 2.5-L 4-cylinder engine, for starters.
 This engine gets 182 hp and 176 lb-ft of torque.
 Intelligent Drive gets equipped, and so does the CVT with adaptive cruise control.
 X-MODE becomes standard on the Sport, as does the hill descent control function.

 The Sport gets some exterior upgrades too.
 It gets upped to 17-inch dark gray finish alloy wheels.
 Also, there is a sport grille done in black with chic gunmetal finish.
 The folding side mirrors also get the gunmetal finish in addition to integrated turn indicators.
 There is special sport wheel arch cladding too.